Stripes was a wild chipmunk that lived outside of my house for a year until I moved. We were pals.

 HOW DO YOU TAME YOUR OWN CHIPMUNK?

 He also lightly nibbled on my finger when this happened.
-With rabies you must get treatment immediately (~100% fatal).
-Out of ignorance I didn’t, but probably should’ve.
+Which is cute but I could’ve gotten rabies (~100% fatal).
+Out of ignorance I didn’t take this seriously, but probably should’ve.
 I wore gloves after this.

-After that, I left nuts out for Chip daily.
-I checked every few hours to see if he was out or if he had taken the nuts.
-I believe the nuts kept him hanging out around my front door.
+I left nuts out for Chip daily, and I checked outside every few hours to see if he was out or needed more nuts.
+I believe the nuts incentivized him to hang around my front door.

-After that I experimented with different ideas with Stripes.
-Feeding her from a spoon was one of my favorites: if I lifted the spoon high enough while she was eating, she would pull herself onto the spoon, and then I would have a chipmunk on a spoon.
-My family and I also experimented with a ladder and a makeshift swing, to varying success.
+I also tried new activities with Stripes.
+Feeding her from a spoon was one of my favorites— and if I lifted the spoon high enough while she was eating, she would pull herself onto the spoon, and I would have a chipmunk on a spoon.
+We also experimented with ladders and a makeshift swings to varying success.